riddleproject/riddleproject.github.io/about.md

 Leehu Sigler, project coordinator and current masters student in English

-Nathan Drezner, developer and undergraduate student in English and Computer Science

 Andrea Wahba, MISt graduate 2018 and current masters student in English

 Chelsea Woodhouse, MSc. and first year MISt student